SatabdoM/SparkLabs-main/README.md

 Live Link: https://spark-labs-main-sl1.vercel.app/
 # Sparklabs Documentation

 Sparklabs is a modern web application built using HTML, CSS, and JavaScript.
-It features a responsive design, a user-friendly login system, and integrates with the Unsplash API to display images on the dashboard.
+It features a modern responsive design, a user-friendly login system, and integrates with the Unsplash API to display images on the dashboard.

 ## Table of Contents